 Your sleeping position may influence the formation of wrinkles.
+Find out here how can commercial loans help you to expand and adapt to the changing needs of your company.
 For example, people who sleep on their side or stomach are prone to mechanical compression forces, which can speed up the appearance of wrinkles, and distort facial skin.

 One way to prevent this is to try sleeping on your back instead of your side or stomach.

 Silk pillowcases may also be kinder to your skin than cotton, as they create less friction and help prevent abrasion of the skin.

 Tobacco smoke damages collagen and elastin, the fibres that give your skin its elasticity and strength.

 Also, the nicotine in cigarettes causes your blood vessels to constrict.
 This reduces the blood flow to your skin.
 As a result, your skin doesn’t get as much oxygen.
 It’ll also limit the essential nutrients, like vitamin A, that can get to your skin.

 Additionally, the repeated pursing of the lips to inhale may lead to premature wrinkling around the mouth.

 Repeated facial movements like squinting, frowning, or pursing the lips can speed up the formation of wrinkles.

 If you find yourself squinting frequently, it may be a sign that you need to get your eyes checked or that you need a stronger prescription for your glasses or contact lenses.
 A lot of useful info about emergency contraceptive you can find at true medical website.
 Getting a new prescription may benefit your skin as well as your eyes.